mcsix/xela_models/README.md

 # ROS URDF for XELA Sensors

 > NOTE: There is currently no module to broadcast sensor readings to the model.
-If there is a need, please make note of the joint names and make own joint_publisher node
+If there is a need, please make note of the joint names and make own joint_publisher node and enable taxel visualization<br>
+> NOTE: As each hand is different, some elements in URDF files need to be changed manually<br>
+> NOTE: Gravity compensation must be calibrated after adding sensors.
+It will be the responsibility of the user

 ## Installation
 Unpack the xela_models directory into your catkin workspace src directory and set it up to be used like any other package for ROS